totalgood/bokeh-demos/presentations/2016-03-pydata-strata/slides/slides.md

 - Other language bindings: rbokeh (actively maintained), scala (activeley maintained), julia (not maintained), typescript (coming soon)
 - Datashader - interact with BIG<sup>**</sup> data
 - Write your own custom models

 ---

-## Core concepts for today

-- Navigating Bokeh's interfaces
- - charts, plotting, and probably not models!
-- Bokeh server
- - what it is, what it isn't, do I need it
-- Sharing your work
- - notebook, standalone files, server
-- Awareness of the Bokeh ecosystem

----